isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 We can only credit your Workfare payouts to you via your PayNow bank account if it is linked to your NRIC number.
 This is because the NRIC number is an unchanged proxy issued by the Government, unlike mobile numbers which can change.
 To ensure that the money is credited to the correct recipient's bank account, only NRIC will be accepted as the proxy for government payouts via PayNow.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>Q26.
 What is GovCash?</b></font></summary>
-GovCash is a new and more convenient way for citizens to receive their payouts from Government agencies.<br><br>
+GovCash is a quicker and more convenient way for citizens to receive their payouts from Government agencies as compared to cheque.
+Singaporeans can withdraw the Government payments in cash from over 500 OCBC ATMs located across Singapore.
+GovCash is no less secure than receiving payouts via cheque.
+It has adopted the Singpass facial verification technology to authenticate users, including a liveness-detection capability that blocks the use of photographs, videos or masks during the verification process.
+Singaporeans do not need to have an OCBC bank account to use the GovCash service.<br><br>
-The Board will progressively replace cheques with GovCash from November 2021.
+Previously, cheque recipients would have to deposit the cheques or encash them over the bank counters.
+GovCash allows them to receive their payouts at the ATM immediately at any time of the day.
+They are no longer restricted by the bank’s operating hours.
+Singaporeans who prefer to seek assistance with their GovCash withdrawals can visit the ATMs located within OCBC’s branches during operating hours, where OCBC Digital Ambassadors will be present to guide them.<br><br>
-<br><br></details>
+In addition, GovCash also allows recipients to use the scan-and-pay function and PayNow transfer option through the LifeSG mobile app.<br><br></details>
 <details><summary><font size="+1" color="#009427"><b>Q27.
 How can I utilise my GovCash?
 </b></font></summary>
 You can withdraw your payouts in cash at the listed OCBC ATMs with GovCash functions with your 8-digit Payment Reference Number (PRN), which will be sent to you by SMS or by post.
 You do not need to have a OCBC bank account to use this service.<br><br>
-You can also transfer your payouts to your PayNow NRIC-linked bank account or utilise them to make payments at any merchants or transfer to your friends by scanning their PayNow QR code using the LifeSG app.
-You can download the LifeSG app from the Apple App Store or Google Play Store.<br><br>
+You can also transfer your payouts to your PayNow NRIC-linked bank account or utilise them to make payments at any merchants or transfer to your friends by scanning their PayNow QR code using the LifeSG mobile app.
+You can download the LifeSG mobile app from the Apple App Store or Google Play Store.<br><br>
 You may refer to the <a href="https://www.workfare.gov.sg/Documents/Leaflet_GovCash.pdf" class="hyperlink">step-by-step guide</a> for detailed instructions on the ways you can utilise your GovCash payouts.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>